About Hardened Images

 RKE2 hardened images are scanned for vulnerabilities at build time, and additional security protections have been added to decrease potential weaknesses:

 - Images are not simply mirrored from upstream builds.
-The images are built from source on top of a hardened minimal base image, which is currently Red Hat Universal Base Image (UBI).
+The images are built from source on top of a hardened minimal base image, which is currently SLE Base Container Image (BCI).

 - Any binaries that are written in Go are compiled using a FIPS 140-2 compliant build process.
 For more information on this compiler, refer here.